udinnet/palindromes/README.md

 **Build Requirements**
 - Java JDK >=1.8
 - Maven >=3
-- An internet connection (Not required if the build system has all the necessary versions maven dependencies required by this project)
+- An internet connection (Not required if the build system has all the necessary versions of maven dependencies required by this project)

 **Building**
 - Using a command line (cmd for windows, default terminal shell for mac/linux), change the directory to project root.
 - Then issue the following maven command `mvn clean compile`.
 This should build the project and install the class files in `<project_root>/target` directory.
 - To run the main application issue the following command, `mvn exec:java`.
-Or one case do the building and running of main application in single command by issuing `mvn clean compile exec:java`.
+Or one can build and run the main application using a single command `mvn clean compile exec:java`.
-- Running of applications should print following output
+- Running of application should print following output
 ```
 [INFO] --- exec-maven-plugin:1.6.0:java (default-cli) @ palindromes ---
 Text: hijkllkjih, Index: 23, Length: 10